DWangx1/STAT-360-MARS-Project/README.md

 ### Description
 MARS is a regression modeling technique that creates continuous models with smooth derivatives.
 It is suitable for data with complex relationships and non-linear terms.
+This repository is the final project for Simon Fraser University's STAT 360

 ### Usage
 ```R